aishwarya-13/npm_demo/README.md

 # npm_demo
-This is example for npm
+This is example for npm publish